flaribbit/love2d-lua-websocket/Readme.md

 Event-driven websocket client for love2d in pure lua.

 Not all websocket features are implemented, but it works fine.
+Tested with aiohttp(python) and ws(nodejs) library.

 ## Quick start
 ```lua